ProgrammingBlockchain/ProgrammingBlockchain/other_types_of_ownership/multi_sig.md

 received.Outputs.Add(new TxOut(Money.Coins(1.0m), scriptPubKey));
 ```

-Satoshi and Alice agree to pay Nico 1.0 BTC for his services.
+Bob and Alice agree to pay Nico 1.0 BTC for his services.
 So the get the ```Coin``` they received from the transaction:

 ```cs